1.1The Nature and Purpose of Financial Accounting

 The essence of McDonald’s business seems fairly simple:

 Revenues come from selling Big Macs, Happy Meals, Chicken McNuggets, and so on.

 Operating costs are the costs of the raw materials to produce the food items plus labor costs, building rentals, income taxes, and so forth.

 But the following three accounting facts illustrate that the world of business is a bit more complex and interesting than you might have thought, and that an understanding of the language of accounting used to describe that world is essential:

-Sales at all McDonald's restaurants in 2012 (see Figure 1-1) totaled $88.3 billion.
-However, McDonald's Corporation reported less than one-third of this amount in its income statement for the year.
+Sales at all McDonald’s restaurants in 2019 (see Figure 1.1) totaled $100.2 billion.
+However, McDonald’s Corporation reported less than one-quarter of this amount in its income statement for the year.

-In this introductory course in financial accounting, you will learn to speak and understand accounting—the language of business.
-You will become comfortable with accounting terminology such as "cash flow," "off-balance-sheet," and "return on equity."
+In this introductory course, you will learn to speak and understand accounting—the language of business.
+You will become comfortable with accounting terminology such as “cash flow,” “off-balance-sheet,” and “return on equity.”
 Also, discussion of the business environment in which accounting is used will increase your understanding of general business concepts such as corporation, lease, annuity, leverage, derivative (the financial kind, not the calculus kind), and so forth.

 You will see how accountants organize and condense the economic activity of a company into summary reports called financial statements: the balance sheet, the income statement, and the statement of cash flows.
 You will also become skilled at interpreting these financial statements in order to analyze the financial status of a company.

 You will become convinced that accounting is not “bean counting.”
 Time after time you will see that accountants must exercise judgment about how to best summarize and report the results of business transactions.
 As a result, you will gain a respect for the complexity of accounting as well as a skepticism about the precision of any financial reports you see.